 About Hart

-Hart is a male Australian Labradoodle.
-Carefully selected as a great representative of his breed, Dan decided to make him part of their program.
+Mae is a female Australian Labradoodle.
+Carefully selected as a great representative of her breed, Dan decided to make her part of their program.
 Dan has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level